thehovdev/ilang/README.md

 ILang helps you give AI a **structured** task and get back **mostly code** (less chatter → fewer expensive output tokens).

-You write plain text in a `.ilang` file → ILang builds a compressed `prompt:` → you paste that into Cursor (or any AI chat).
+You write plain text in a `.ilang` file → ILang builds a compressed `prompt:` → you paste that into Agent (or any AI chat).

 Full reference: [Documentation.md](./Documentation.md).